Curr & Dewar Limited

 17. Removal of Lots

 No lots to be removed until paid for.
-Failure to remove lots when clear to do so will incur storage charges, levied at £2 + VAT per item per day.
+Failure to remove lots when will incur storage and handling charges.
 Each lot to be at the risk of the purchaser on the fall of the hammer and to be taken directly with all faults, defects or errors of description.
 Buyers are given ample opportunity and viewing time to examine lots to be sold and will be assumed to have done so.
 They must rely solely on their own skill and judgement as to whether lots are fit for any particular purpose and as to compliance with the catalogue description or illustrations.
 Further, any damage, howsoever caused, in the removal of purchases by the purchaser or any person acting on their behalf, is solely the liability of the purchaser.
 It remains the responsibility of the buyer to ensure that, before removing a lot, the completeness and condition of the lot is consistent with their invoice and when the item was viewed.

 18. Export of Goods from UK – VAT